CaiZhuoyue/Gitlet/README.md

 - **Usage**: `java gitlet.Main add-remote [remote name] [name of remote directory]/.gitlet`
 - **Description**: Saves the given login information under the given remote name.
 Attempts to push or pull from the given remote name will then attempt to use this `.gitlet` directory.
 By writing, e.g., java gitlet.Main add-remote other ../testing/otherdir/.gitlet you can provide tests of remotes that will work from all locations (on your home machine or within the grading program’s software).
 Always use forward slashes in these commands.
 Have your program convert all the forward slashes into the path separator character (forward slash on Unix and backslash on Windows).
 Java helpfully defines the class variable `java.io.File.separator` as this character.
+- Java helpfully defines the class variable `java.io.File.separator` as this character.
-- **Failure cases**: If a remote with the given name already exists, print the error message: `A remote with that name already exists.` You don’t have to check if the user name and server information are legit.
+- **Failure cases**: If a remote with the given name already exists, print the error
+  message: `A remote with that name already exists.` You don’t have to check if the user name and server information are legit.
 - **Dangerous?**: No.

 #### rm-remote

 - **Usage**: `java gitlet.Main rm-remote [remote name]`
 - **Description**: Remove information associated with the given remote name.
 The idea here is that if you ever wanted to change a remote that you added, you would have to first remove it and then re-add it.
-- **Failure cases**: If a remote with the given name does not exist, print the error message: `A remote with that name does not exist.`
+- **Failure cases**: If a remote with the given name does not exist, print the error
+  message: `A remote with that name does not exist.`
 - **Dangerous?**: No.

 #### push